What Are PAS 24 Doors? Security & Building Regs Explained

 2. The Anatomy of a PAS 24 Door

 • Laminated Security Glass: If the door has glazed panels, standard toughened glass is not enough.
 It must be fitted with at least one pane of 6.8mm laminated glass (rated P1A).
-If smashed, the glass holds together like a car windscreen, preventing an intruder from reaching through to unlock the door.
+If violently smashed, the glass holds securely together like a car windscreen, physically preventing an intruder from reaching through to unlock the door.

-• Hinge Guards (Dog Bolts): Interlocking steel bolts on the hinge side of the door ensure that even if an intruder manages to pry the external hinges off, the door cannot be lifted out of the frame.
+• Hinge Guards (Dog Bolts): Interlocking steel bolts located on the hinge side of the door ensure that even if an intruder manages to pry the external hinges entirely off, the door cannot be lifted out of the frame.

 3. How is a PAS 24 Door Tested?